azagniotov/stubby4j/README.md

-Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` does support the legacy protocols in order to provide testing support for legacy applications that still have not or cannot upgrade to the current & recommonded protocol versions.
+Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` does support the legacy protocols in order to provide testing support for legacy applications that still have not or cannot upgrade to the more secure & recommended protocol versions.

-`stubby4j` can accept requests over all available versions of the SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security) protocols.
+`stubby4j` can accept requests over most available versions of the SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security) protocols.
 Supported versions are the legacy `SSLv3`, `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3`.

 The TLS in `stubby4j` is enabled by default using an internal self-signed (i.e.,: `stubby4j` is behaving as its own certificate authority) certificate in `PKCS12` format.
-During the TLS configuration, a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate set in the default `SSLContext` instance (the object that is responsible for setting up SSL connections).
+During TLS configuration, the server's default `SSLContext` instance (the object that is responsible for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate.

-To trust _any_ certificate is purely for allowing ease of testing when using `stubby4j`, and thus it is very insecure and should not be used in production environments.
-As a result, when a request over TLS is made, during SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.
+Trusting _any_ certificate allows the ease of testing when using `stubby4j`, but it is very insecure and should not be used in production environments.
+As a result, when a request to `stubby4j` is made over TLS, during the SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.

 Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
 Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when